AUP - Acceptable Use Policy for the Proper Use of Technology

-Students are responsible for the ethical use of their Colegio Bolivar network accounts, computers and electronic devices.
-The following guidelines are intended to help students understand appropriate use of technology resources.
+Students are responsible for the ethical use of their Colegio Bolivar network accounts, computers, and electronic devices.
+The following guidelines are intended to help students understand the appropriate use of technology resources.
 The school may restrict or terminate any user's access, without prior notice, if such action is deemed necessary to maintain computing availability and security for other users of the system.
-Other disciplinary action may also be imposed as stated in the Colegio Bolivar Student Handbook, the “Manual de Convivencia”, or detailed in this document.
+Other disciplinary action may also be imposed as stated in the Colegio Bolivar Student Handbook, the “Manual de Convivencia,” or as otherwise detailed in this document.

-- Take care of hardware and software resources as well as of furniture and other materials that is available for your use.
+- Take care of hardware and software resources as well as of furniture and other materials that are available for your use.

 - Use only your own account and password: protect your password and change it periodically.

-- Report lost or stolen or any problem with network accounts immediately to the ICT Staff or to your teacher.
+- Report lost or stolen passwords, or any other problems with network accounts, immediately to the ICT Staff or to your teacher.